radhagummuluri/EmployeeManagement/README.md

 - Clicking on the payroll preview link will display all payrolls(with deductions) for all the pay periods for the current year.
 - We can drill into details in each pay period, by clicking on the show details link.
 This should show deduction details per census (employee/dependent)

+Whenever an employee is created/edited or a dependent is created/edited/deleted, the CalculatePayrollPreview flag for the Employee is set to true.
+When the user navigates to the payroll preview page, if CalculatePayrollPreview is set to true, the application will call Payroll Preview service to
+(re)calculate the payroll previews for the employee for the current year.
+After completing the calculations, the payroll preview service will set this flag CalculatePayrollPreview back to false.
+This approach decouples the actual payroll preview calculation from the create/edit transaction of employee and create/edit/delete transaction of the dependent.

 Basic Design Goals:
 - Solution has a layered architecture where every layer has specific responsibility/concerns.
 - UI should be intuitive to use